NYPL/sierra-shadow-dataset/README.md

 the file extension.
 As of time of writing this is 2020-07-23.

-The serialized (and heavily compressed) `.datatable` files can be read from R using the following incantation
+The serialized (and heavily compressed) `.datatable` files can be read from R using the following incantation in R:

 ```
 whatever <- readRDS("./thefile.datatable")
 ```

 Other formats may be included if other people find that it would be useful.
+(Heavily) compressed CSV/TSV, feather, sqlite file, whatever.

 ## Development stack